-In order to ensure the safety and well-being of students, employees and visitors, Cabarrus College has an emergency preparedness plan in place.
+To ensure the safety and well-being of students, employees and visitors, Cabarrus College has an emergency preparedness plan in place.
 For more information about the plan, please visit our website and refer to policy 07-04 Emergency Preparedness and Safety.